FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers [OPTIONS] COMMAND [ARGS]...

-  The command group ‘apio drivers’ contains subcommands to manage the drivers
+  The command group 'apio drivers' contains subcommands to manage the
-  on your system.
+  drivers on your system.

 Options:
   -h, --help  Show this message and exit.